maxdu96/Octopus_codeTest_Swift202409/README.md

-# A IOS developer code test from Octopus HK
+# An IOS developer code test from Octopus Hong Kong
 This project is only to share my experience.
-If there is any offense, please contact me for deletion.
+If there is any offense, please contact me to have it deleted.
 ___

-The first interview started in mid-August 2024, and I received the result in mid-October 2024.
-During this period, there were three interviews and one skill test.
-One candidate scored higher than me (my score was above 85, which theoretically reached the score for an offer).
-However, due to the lack of headcount, I was not selected, so I did not receive an offer.
+##### Purpose:
+Showing my code style?
+Please check the copy details, and ignore my commit text ^ ^.

 ##### Project Video:
-This project was entirely based on the document's images to create both the UI and functionality.
-I estimate that I was just a little short of perfection.
-Did I forget to move the [cellForRowAt] context into the [Tablviewcell] to handle it there?

 https://github.com/user-attachments/assets/2e6f7f26-587f-494a-a02a-2abbefdbe3fc